-Having recently returned from a trip to Nashville, TN, I realised that although it was the love of music which drew me there, it was the history, the design and the general look & feel of the place that got me the most excited!
+Having returned from a trip to Nashville, TN, I realised that although it was the love of music which drew me there, it was the history, the design and the general look & feel of the place that got me the most excited!

 Nashville is an up and coming city and plenty of money is being invested on infrastructure – especially for tourism.
 I wouldn’t blame you for thinking it might be all Cowboy Boots and Stetsons, but having spent just over 2 weeks there – it is much more than that!